nishimi-ya/nishimi-ya.github.io/content/post/switch-hugo/index.md

     - website
 weight: 1
 ---
+{{< youtube M_DPRIoaqyI >}}

 As of Saturday, 2 November 2024.
 I am embracing Hugo as my static website generator.
-It's all started with Cyan Nyan stream, look [here](https://www.youtube.com/watch?v=M_DPRIoaqyI).
-Previously, I always wrote my website with vanilla HTML/CSS but now im taking it easy with already made template by [CaiJimmy Hugo Theme Starter](https://github.com/CaiJimmy/hugo-theme-stack-starter).
+It's all started with Cyan Nyan stream.
+Previously, I always wrote my website with vanilla HTML/CSS but now im taking it easy with a pre-made template by [CaiJimmy Hugo Theme Starter](https://github.com/CaiJimmy/hugo-theme-stack-starter).
+Very customizable with scss and there's neat feature called shortcodes which you can see the embedded youtube video above.